marinade-finance/bounties/bugbounty.md

 # Scope of the bounty program
 ## Assets in Scope

-The smart contracts of Marinade Finance in scope for this bounty can be found here.
+The smart contracts of Marinade Finance in scope for this bounty can be found in the liquid-staking-solution repository.

 ## Impacts in Scope